 Permanent Partial Disability (PPD): If you have a permanent partial disability, you are able to work, but you may be unable to do your former job.
 There are two ways PPD is calculated.
 If you have a scheduled disability, you will receive a percentage of your AWW for a predetermined period of time.
 The percentage is based on your disability rating.
 If you have an unscheduled disability, you will receive 2/3 of the difference between your AWW and your current earnings.

 Determining the appropriate disability compensation can be difficult.
 If you don’t agree with your employer’s assessment of your disability, you should seek a second opinion.
 The Defense Base Act attorneys at The Turley & Mara Firm can help.
-Call us at 866-705-4617 to learn more.
-We offer a free consultation to discuss your case.
+We offer a FREE consultation to discuss your case.